LIGHTHOUSE PRINCIPLE: RISK MANAGEMENT

 Our risk management and strategic planning are integrated.
-The Auditor-General assumes ultimate responsibility for our Risk Management Framework.
-The Office Executive sets the organisation’s Risk Appetite Statement (RAS) and ensures strategic risks are identified, assessed and treated in accordance with the agreed RAS.
+The Auditor-General assumes ultimate responsibility for our risk management framework.
+The Office Executive sets the organisation’s Risk Appetite Statement (RAS) and ensures strategic risks are identified, assessed and treated in accordance with our risk management framework.

 The Office Executive regularly reviews the enterprise risk register which is supported by detailed analysis of each strategic risk, taking into account the underlying business risks.
 The Audit and Risk Committee provides independent advice to the Auditor-General on the risk and internal control frameworks.

-Our Risk Management Framework is developed in line with NSW Treasury’s Internal Audit and Risk Management Policy for the NSW Public Sector (TPP 15-03), the Risk Management Toolkit (TPP 12-03), the Australian/New Zealand Risk Management Standard (AS/ NZS ISO 31000:2009), and the Accounting Professional and Ethical Standards Board’s professional risk management standard (APES 325 Risk Management for Firms).
+Our risk management framework is developed in line with NSW Treasury’s Internal Audit and Risk Management Policy for the NSW Public Sector (TPP 15-03), the Risk Management Toolkit (TPP 12-03), the Australian/New Zealand Risk Management Standard (AS/ NZS ISO 31000:2018), and the Accounting Professional and Ethical Standards Board’s professional risk management standard (APES 325 Risk Management for Firms).

-- reassessed our strategic risks in line with our revised strategic plan and expanded mandate
+- reassessed our strategic risks in line with our Corporate Plan 2017–2020 and local government mandate

-- better integrated risk management with our strategic and business planning processes, including incorporating risk identification in the annual strategic planning process
+- better integrated risk management with our strategic and business planning processes, including incorporating risk identification in our strategic planning process

 Our insurance cover is provided by the Treasury Managed Fund in respect of: